awolter27/KeyMaster/README.md

 - As a user, I want to store and manage my passwords in one centralized location.
 - As a user, I want to be able to store all associated information about an account, such as my email, username, password, security questions, security key, etc., in one record.
 - As a user, I want to be able to add, edit, and delete records.
-- As a user, I want the ability to search all my records by website, email, username, or password.
+- As a user, I want the ability to search all my records by website, URL, email, or username.
 - As a user, I want my records organized alphabetically.
 - As a user, I want to be able to generate complex and unique passwords.
 - As a user, I expect my private data to be secure and protected.